-Self – Determination
+Self – Determination and Independence

-Scotland is blessed with natural resources that boost to its tourism and food and drink sector, both major contributors to our economy.
+Scotland is blessed with natural resources that boost its tourism and food and drink sector, both major contributors to our economy.
 Not only is protecting Scotland’s natural environment of vital importance, but green business opportunities and sustainable business practices offer major opportunities for Scottish companies.

 SME (Small-medium sized enterprises) Growth

-Although open to all businesses, our core focus is on SMEs which make up 99.4% of Scotland’s businesses, (55.6% of all private sector employment) – representing the biggest opportunity for economic growth.
+Although open to all businesses, our core focus is on SMEs which make up 99.4% of Scotland’s businesses (55.6% of all private sector employment) – representing the biggest opportunity for economic growth.
 Business for Scotland promotes the continued development of this sector, looking at the success of the ‘Mittelstand’ in Germany which powers its economy through SMEs.

 Fairness and Equality